Home/Fish/Smoked Lobster

 !High sodium content may pose risks for individuals with hypertension.

-!Allergic reactions can occur in sensitive individuals.
+!Allergic reactions can occur in individuals sensitive to shellfish.

 How to Prepare & Consume